jonathanhood/gradle-plugin-example/tutorial/3-declaring-tasks-the-right-way.md

 - [Previous](2-your-first-plugin-test.md)
 - [Next](4-making-unit-testable-plugins.md)

-Implement tasks directly in our top-level plugin class can rapidly grow out of control.
+Implementing tasks directly in our top-level plugin class can rapidly grow out of control.
 As you add tasks to the plugin, it becomes beneficial to declare your tasks in their own files.

 In this tutorial we will cover: